Am Waldrand – die erste Linie gegen den Klimastress

 Open today

-At the edge of the forest, the woods reveal their open side – and their most vulnerable.
-Here, sun, wind, and moisture come into direct contact.
-In summer, it quickly becomes hot and dry, causing many trees to experience stress: bark overheats, leaves wither.
+At the edge of the forest, the forest shows its open side - and its most vulnerable side.
+This is where sun, wind and moisture come into direct contact.
+In summer, it quickly becomes hot and dry and many trees come under stress: bark overheats, leaves dry out.

-Especially shallow-rooted trees like spruces have a hard time because their roots do not reach deep enough.
-At the same time, the forest edge is a place full of life: shrikes, yellowhammers, rare plants, and insects find their place here.
+Shallow-rooted trees such as spruce have a particularly hard time because their roots do not reach deep enough.
+At the same time, the edge of the forest is a place full of life: Red-backed shrikes, yellowhammers, rare plants and insects find their place here.

-To keep it that way, care and diversity are needed: mixtures with deep-rooted oaks and beeches, a shrub layer, and buffer strips make this zone more resilient to climate change.
+To keep it that way, it needs care and diversity: mixtures with deep-rooted oaks and beeches, a shrub layer and buffer strips make this zone more resilient to climate change.

-Tip for on the go: Pay attention to small changes while walking – different tree barks, moss on the trunks, or the rustling in the underbrush.
-Much that seems inconspicuous already tells of the forest's transformation.
+Tip for on the go: look out for small changes as you walk - different tree bark, moss on the trunks or rustling in the undergrowth.
+Many things that seem inconspicuous are already telling us about the changes in the forest.

 Impressions